Two rottweilers caught after vicious attack on autistic man in Winton

 Bruce Halligan from Southland District Council said they were treating the attack as serious.

-"We currently have both dogs impounded in our pound facility here and what we do with any of these sorts of situtations is that we run a formal investigation process.
+"We currently have both dogs impounded in our pound facility here and what we do with any of these sorts of situations is that we run a formal investigation process.

 "We are in the process of gathering that information at the moment, so at this point in time I cannot give you any definitive information as to what the likely outcome of the process will be.